 Unnecessary Back Surgery in Miami

 Another surgeon was called in from an unrelated group to perform emergency surgery.
-The failure to repair the tear resulted in a very extensive second surgery and a worsening of the patient's symptoms including substantial paralysis below the chest and cauda equina syndrome.
-The only reason the patient underwent the risky second surgery was that the first unjustified surgery was done negligently.
+The failure to repair the tear resulted in an extensive second surgery and worsened the patient's symptoms, including substantial paralysis below the chest and cauda equina syndrome.
+The patient underwent the risky second surgery because the first unjustified surgery was done negligently.

 The case settled for a large sum allowing the family to better support and care for the now-disabled family member.